 \begin{prop} Suppose $p>2$, then there exists a $\msf G(\bb Q_p)\times W_{E_\mu}$-equivariant map

 functorial with respect to $\mdc K^p$. \end{prop}

-Next, we apply the ``Boyer's trick'', which is an analogue of results of \cite{Boy99} that relates the supersingular part of cohomology of the local Shimura variety to cohomology of the global Shimura variety.
-For this, we recall the definition of being totally Hodge--Newton decomposable in the sense of \cite[Definition 4.28]{R-V14} and \cite[Definition 3.1]{GHN19}:
+Next, we apply `Boyer's trick,' an analogue of a result of \cite{Boy99}, relating the supercuspidal part of the cohomology of the local Shimura variety to the cohomology of the global Shimura variety.
+We recall the definition of being fully Hodge--Newton decomposable in the sense of \cite[Definition 4.28]{R-V14} and \cite[Definition 3.1]{GHN19}: